nicolaspernoud/Vestibule/README.md

 Applications and davs can be opened to everyone as well (no authentication).

-Vestibule creates a subdomain for every services (apps and davs) and provide Let's encrypt certificate automatically.
+Vestibule creates a subdomain for every services (apps and davs) and provide Let's encrypt certificates automatically.

 ## Installation